 In-universe with Russell Edgington.
 He is played by the Chicago-born Denis O'Hare, who puts on a Southern twang as Russell.
 According to the actor, Russell was a Druid priest before he was a vampire, and this accent shows itself whenever Russell gets angry.

 Elena is played by the Bulgarian-born Canadian Nina Dobrev.

 Several of the Originals (at least Klaus, Rebekah, and Kol plus the dead son Henrick) were born in the New World, making them American, and they are not played by American actors.

 Veronica Mars features mostly American characters, some of whom are played by non-Americans.
 Notable examples include Keith Mars (Canadian Enrico Colantoni), Duncan Kane (Australian Teddy Dunn), Meg Manning (Israeli Alona Tal), and Parker Lee (Argentine Julie Gonzalo).

 Jaime Murray (British) temporarily has an American accent after her character Helena Wells undergoes Laser-Guided Amnesia and is programmed to think she's an American schoolteacher.

-Idris Elba was so dedicated to his accent (and so good at it) that he used his Stringer Bell voice during promotional appearances in order to avoid disturbing Wire fans.
+Londoner Idris Elba as Stringer Bell.
+He was so dedicated to his accent and so good at it that he used his Stringer Bell voice during promotional appearances in order to avoid disturbing Wire fans.

-Some of other regulars, such as Karl Urban (Caesar) and the late Kevin Smith (Ares) also can pull this off well.
+Some of other regulars, such as Karl Urban (Caesar) and the late Kevin Smith (Ares), also pull off fake Americans.
 But there are plenty of other minor villains who... don't.